TscodeDev/metaestetics-mobile-hiring-test/README.md

 ## Your Tasks

-See `CHALLENGE.md` for Round 1 and `ROUND2_CHALLENGE.md` for Round 2.
-Read both documents carefully, as some requirements are intentionally open-ended and are meant to test your judgment and attention to detail.
+See `CHALLENGE.md` for what you need to build.

 ## Submission Process